 Another trap that parents fall into is when you notice behavior that’s problematic, you hope (naturally) that it will go away on its own, and so you don’t respond.
 You think, “It’s just a phase,” minimizing the behavior so you won’t have to address it.

 For instance, maybe your toddler is being aggressive on play dates.
-You think, “Surely this is just some kind of passing developmental thing-—this is what kids do.”
+You think, “Surely this is just some kind of passing developmental thing — this is what kids do.”

-It very well may be that you child will eventually stop engaging in problematic behavior—hitting or pushing or grabbing.
+It very well may be that you child will eventually stop engaging in problematic behavior — hitting or pushing or grabbing.
 However, the way you and others respond to it may be the key to how quickly it goes away.
-If children test the limits of those around them, and no one intervenes, they learn that this kind of behavior is acceptable, or even that it gets them attention (however negative).
+If children test the limits of those around them and no one intervenes, they learn that this kind of behavior is acceptable or even that it gets them attention (however negative).
 That kind of learning is very important in young children, and it gets harder to undo as kids get older.

 What to do

-All toddlers are going to hit and bite and take toys away—they’re exploring these as new behaviors.
-But it’s important that you respond in a way that lets them know what’s off limits—think of the behavior as an experiment by the child and you’re providing the result to the toddler’s experiment.
+All toddlers are going to hit and bite and take toys away — they’re exploring these as new behaviors.
+But it’s important that you respond in a way that lets them know what’s off limits — think of the behavior as an experiment by the child and you’re providing the result to the toddler’s experiment.
 Setting limits, coupled with praise as often as possible when the child doesn’t engage in the problematic behavior, can help you manage these behaviors as they pop up.

 3. The ‘You Do This on Purpose’ Trap

 This is interpreting a child’s behavior as something done intentionally to annoy or otherwise tax you, the parent.
 For instance, you tell your child it’s time to stop playing and get ready to leave to go to Grandma’s house.
-When you come back 10 minutes later, he’s still playing.
+When you come back 10 minutes later, they’re still playing.
 You hear yourself say, “I told you to get ready to go to Grandma’s house, and you knew that this was important to me and you didn’t do it.
-And you are doing this deliberately to annoy me. ”
+And you are doing this deliberately to annoy me.”

 What to do